Archive | Research Papers RSS feed for this section

 Recession Forecasting Ensemble (RFE-6) & market timing

 The Recession Forecasting Ensemble (RFE) is a collection of 6 powerful diversified recession forecasting methodologies that differ in data, mechanics, approach and theory to offer us an over-arching recession dating and forecasting methodology that is resilient to individual “model risk”.
-There is no “one size fits all” mathematical model that performs well in the past and is […]
+There is no “one size fits all” mathematical model that performs well in the past and is guaranteed to perform well into the future.
+Every recession is different and since recession calls are “high stakes” events, with costly consequences for either calling […]

 Read full story · Comments are closed